-2018 Audi S5
+2018 Audi S5 Review, Ratings, Specs, Prices, and Photos

 Adding $5,000 to a car that already starts at more than $55,000 may not be ideal for some, so if you’re looking for places to save, we’d say skip the $1,150 dynamic steering rack (too unpredictable), the $800 19-inch wheels (the base 18s are just fine), and $800 warm weather package (the base front seats offer standard heat and massage, and opting for this deletes massage for cooled seats, oddly).

 Base S5 coupes start at $55,575 for Premium Plus models, including destination.
 Prestige models, which add more standard features such as Virtual Cockpit, start at $59,975.
 Opting for the convertible model adds roughly $3,700 to the bottom line.
-Pricing hasn’t yet been announced for the S5 Sportback.
+The S5 Sportback starts at $55,375.

 According to the EPA, the S5 coupe and Sportback manage 21 mpg city, 30 highway, 24 combined.
 Opting for the droptop cuts 1 mpg from each number.